 Locations: Manchester (NH)

-Southern New Hampshire University, located in Manchester, offers an online Bachelor of Arts in Psychology with a concentration in child and adolescent development.
+Southern New Hampshire University (SNHU), located in Manchester, offers an online Bachelor of Arts in Psychology with a concentration in Child and Adolescent Development.
 Students gain an in-depth understanding of how children grow and develop from birth to adolescence.
 They also obtain real-world experience by working with children in clinics, schools, and other settings.
+Classes include Disorders of Childhood and Adolescence, Lifespan Development, Anatomy and Physiology, and Psychology.
 A total of 120 credits are required to complete the degree; up to 90 credits can be transferred.
-Students have 24/7 access to coursework, and they can study at their own pace with six 8-week terms each year.
+Students have 24/7 access to coursework through the Desire2Learn learning management system, and they can study at their own pace throughout the 8-week terms.
+Students have access to resources such as academic advising, tutoring and study skills mentoring, and professional counseling.
+Prospective students can apply year-round by submitting an online application and a list of previous academic institutions.
+SNHU does the work of procuring students’ previous transcripts at no cost to the student.
+Test scores are not required for admission.

 #4 Stephen F. Austin State University